simesy/satis/README.md

 4. By using this as your only packagist source, you can ensure your Drupal site is compatible with GovCMS, without having to rely on the GovCMS scaffold.
-This is useful if you have a soft requirement for a future migration, but for now just want to use your own Composer setup, and it will make your Composer builds **much** faster - a default GovCMS distribution can download 200-300 packages.
+This is useful if you have a soft requirement for a future migration.

 ## Usage